-If you’re interested in places and curious about the world, geography may be for you.
-Geography is the study of how and why things vary from place to place around the world.
-Geographers study the environment, the geography of human activity, and places and all that makes them distinctive.
-They also study how people interact with their own environment and the natural world.
-Knowledge of geography is essential for comprehending the contemporary world because many of the defining issues of our times — climate change, globalization, political conflict, international migration, runaway urban growth — are fundamentally geographic in nature.
+If you’re interested in understanding the world, geography may be for you.
+Geography provides a framework for comprehending the world and a universal language to communicate knowledge and perspective that is useful in almost every field of study.
+Geographers study the relationships between environments and human activity, exploring the form, function and perceptions of places and spaces and how they interact and change.
+Knowledge of geography is essential for understanding the contemporary world because many of the defining issues of our times — climate change, globalization, political conflict, natural resource management, runaway urban growth — are fundamentally geographic in nature.

 Why study geography at UNH?

 With small class sizes, personalized advising by department faculty and opportunities for independent study, you’ll receive a high degree of individual attention as a geography student here.
 We emphasize hands-on learning, and our students have interned at places as varied as forest services, global relief organizations and planning commissions.
-We also encourage study abroad and have had students participate in programs in countries including Chile, Denmark, Italy, Lithuania, Mexico, New Zealand, Russia, Spain and Vietnam.
+We also encourage study abroad and have had students participate in programs in countries including China, Denmark, Ireland, Italy, Mexico, New Zealand, Spain, United Kingdom and Vietnam.
 A geography degree from UNH will prepare you for a variety of careers or professional and graduate degrees.